 To this day it boggles the mind how underappreciated and unrecognized this album is.
 It doesn’t even have it’s own Wiki-page.
 It is scantily mentioned in Mike Batt’s wiki-bio.
-Believe me I have read my fair share of music blog posts in my life and talked to lots of music aficionados, yet still no mention of this album.
-Only when I searched it on Google did I find some glowing music reviews such as the one above.
+Also, I have read my fair share of music blog posts in my life and talked to lots of music aficionados, but all were oblivious of Tarot Suite.
+Only when I searched it on Google did I find some positive music reviews such as the one above.
 Despite that, it’s as though it never existed.

-I still consider Tarot Suite one the greatest albums I have heard and I don’t put that solely down to my having succumbed to unbridled nostalgia.
+I still consider Tarot Suite one the greatest albums I have heard and I don’t put that solely down to unbridled nostalgia.
 The album’s opener ‘Introduction (The Journey of a Fool’) and Imbecile (presented below) are probably in my top 20 favorite songs.
 Two other standouts on this album are Lady of the Dawn and Run Like the Wind.
 Overall the album is a real trip when listened to in its entirety.
 To me the album has a medieval-mythological movie soundtrack feel.
-The only other music I’ve heard which faintly resembles it is Mark Knopfler’s The Princess Bride soundtrack and Dylan’s Street Legal (which is my favourite Dylan album by the way) particularly Changing of the Guards and No Time to Think which has medieval tarot card references in it.

 To give you just a small taste of the magnificence and originality of this album; below is the riveting Imbecile sung with full gusto by the much-maligned singer Roger Chapman: